systemsdk/docker-nginx-php-laravel/docs/development.md

 * Put stuff in the cache when its easy enough to invalidate.
 * Use queue workers to delegate when you don't need to wait for data to return.
 * Write documentation for all things outside of standard MVC functions.
-* Write integration and unit tests for all new features (in that order of priority).
+* Write application and unit tests for all new features (in that order of priority).
 * All functionality needs to be "mockable", so that you can test every part of the app without 3rd party dependencies.
 * Use strict_types, type hinting and return type hinting.
 * Use PHPStorm IDE as currently it is most powerful IDE for PHP development on today's market.